 In FactSet's assessment of contracts with clients, the Company did identify a small portion of contracts with certain fulfillment costs, which include up-front costs to allow for the delivery of services and products that are expected to be recovered.
-In connection with the adoption of the new standard, these fulfillment costs will be recognized as an asset and amortized consistent with the associated revenue for providing the services, which prior to adoption was expensed.
-As a result, FactSet recorded an opening cumulative increase to Retained earnings of \$2.5 million, or \$2.0 million net of tax, with an offsetting increase related to the current asset portion in Prepaid expenses and other current assets and the non-current asset portion in Other assets based on the term of the license period.
-Prospectively, fulfillment costs will continue to be recognized in the same accounts used for the adoption impact, which include the Prepaid expenses and other current assets account for the current portion and Other assets for the non-current portion based on the term of the license period.
-The differences between the Company's reported operating results for the three months ended November 30, 2018, which reflect the application of the new standard on the Company's contracts, and the results that would have been reported as if the accounting was performed pursuant to the accounting standards previously in effect, were not material.
+In connection with the adoption of the new standard, these fulfillment costs are recognized as an asset and amortized consistent with the associated revenue for providing the services, which prior to adoption were expensed.
+As a result, during the first quarter of fiscal 2019, FactSet recorded an opening cumulative increase to Retained earnings of \$2.5 million, or \$2.0 million net of tax, with an offsetting increase related to the current asset portion in Prepaid expenses and other current assets and the non-current asset portion in Other assets based on the term of the license period.
+Prospectively, fulfillment costs will continue to be recognized in the same accounts used for the adoption impact, which include the Prepaid expenses and other current assets account for the current portion and Other assets for the non-current portion, based on the term of the license period.
+The differences between the Company's reported operating results for the three months and six months ended February 28, 2019, which reflect the application of the new standard on the Company's contracts, and the results that would have been reported as if the accounting was performed pursuant to the accounting standards previously in effect, were not material.
 There are no significant judgements that would impact the timing of revenue recognition.
 The majority of client contracts have a duration of one year or less, or the amount FactSet is entitled to receive corresponds directly with the value of performance obligations completed to date, and therefore, the Company does not disclose the value of the remaining unsatisfied performance obligations.